g-r3m/nestThermostatLogger/README.md

 Please check is fantastic blog and give him warm thanks for this: [benlcollins.com](https://www.benlcollins.com).

+Full article for this project can be find [here](https://www.benlcollins.com/apps-script/nest-thermostat/)

 Project to log data from Google Nest thermostats into a Google Sheet, using the Smart Device Management (SDM) API and Apps Script.
 Instead of using (weather.gov API) to add local weather data which is limited and not worldwide I have used [openweathermap.com](https://openweathermap.com).   which offer a nice free version.